vesoft-inc/nebula-docs/docs-2.0/nebula-studio/manage-schema/st-ug-crud-space.md

 2. In the graph space list, find a graph space and then the button ![Icon of deletion](https://docs-cdn.nebula-graph.com.cn/nebula-studio-docs/st-ug-017.png "Delete") in the **Operations** column.

    ![Graph space list with the graph space to be deleted](./../figs/st-ug-029.png)
 3. On the dialog box, confirm the information and then click the **OK** button.
-   When the graph space is deleted successfully, it is removed from the graph space list.
+When the graph space is deleted successfully, it is removed from the **graph space list**.

 ## Next to do